 (b) Chapter I governs civil proceedings.
-Chapter II, which incorporates this Rule and portions of L.R.
+Chapter II, which incorporates this rule and portions of L.R.
 83, governs criminal proceedings.
-Amendments become effective on the date set forth in the Order adopting the amendments.
+Amendments become effective on the date set forth in the order adopting the amendments.

-(c) Any order within a judge's authority supersedes any Local Rule.
-A judge may impose sanctions for violation of these Rules.
-A judge may excuse the parties in a specific case from complying with a Local Rule if authorized by these Rules or if the order will affect only the parties.
+(c) A judge may excuse the parties in a specific case from complying with a local rule if authorized by these rules or if the order will affect only the parties.

-(d) A judge may impose sanctions for violation of these Rules.
+(d) A judge may impose sanctions for violation of these rules.